xavios/learn-next-js/Readme.md

 `useRef` is a React hook that lets you reference a value that is not needed for rendering.

-You cna store information between rerenders, which is not the case with regular variables.
+You can store information between rerenders, which is not the case with regular variables.
 Changing the information does not trigger a re-render (not like state).
 Information is local to each copy of your component.